 The U.S. Fulbright Program is designed to give recent BS/BA graduates, master's and doctoral candidates, and young professionals and artists opportunities for personal development and international experience.
 Fulbright grants are extremely prestigious awards providing very generous support for study at foreign universities.

-The Committee on Institutional Cooperation (CIC) and the Smithsonian Institution (SI) invite fellowship applications for one-year fellowships to support research in residence at Smithsonian Institution facilities.
-Fellowships carry a stipend of $32,700.
+The Big Ten Academic Alliance and the Smithsonian Institution (SI) invite fellowship applications for one-year fellowships to support research in residence at Smithsonian Institution facilities.
+Fellowships carry a stipend of $40,000.
 All fields of study that are actively pursued by the museums and research organizations of the Smithsonian Institution are eligible.

 Graduate Fellows are selected annually from individuals nominated by Fellows of the Center.
 Students who are enrolled in a doctoral program or a terminal-degree master's program in a Great Plains-related discipline on any University of Nebraska campus are eligible; if you wish to be nominated during the nomination period, please contact a Fellow.
 (Fellows by department).
 Applications are accepted March of the Spring Semester.